 A signature block is also added when Signature Preferences have been set to "require signers to provide their job title or company when e-signing" and discrete fields have not been added.

-web forms require both a signature field and an Adobe Sign e-mail field to be present for all signers.
+web forms require both a signature field and an Acrobat Sign e-mail field to be present for all signers.

 Stamp fields can serve double duty as either a stand alone signature, or in support of another signature fields.
 For example, you may need to place a personal signature, as well as a corporate seal or Hanko stamp.

-Signer info fields are used to collect specific information stored in Adobe Sign.
+Signer info fields are used to collect specific information stored in Acrobat Sign.
 Registered users have this information under their profile.

 Usually, these fields are automatically populated with the information on record for the assigned user.

-The Title and Company fields auto-fill with the Title and Company value if the signer already has an Adobe Sign account.
-If the signer does not already have an Adobe Sign account, they can click in these fields and enter a value.
+The Title and Company fields auto-fill with the Title and Company value if the signer already has an Acrobat Sign account.
+If the signer does not already have an Acrobat Sign account, they can click into these fields and enter a value.
 That value is then retained and automatically applied to these field types on documents they sign in the future.